Wednesday, February 19th

 I nodded in return.

-Brando gave me one last quick smile then got back into his car and headed down the road.
+Brando gave me one last smile then got back into his car and took off down the road.

 I unlocked my car and opened the door feeling triumphant once more.
 With the footage Brando had gotten, I could take it to the police, show my family, and prove to them I wasn’t crazy.
-And, most importantly of all, I could shove it in the face of the freak that caused all this.
+And, most importantly of all, I could shove it in the face of the freak responsible for all of this.

 I was still smiling when I felt a tap on my shoulder.
 Thinking it was Brando, I turned, but as I did, I realized three important things: